-EDRE 4870D - Cross-Curricular (Content Area) Literacy Materials and Resources

-3 hours Prepares pre-service teachers within both EC-4 and 4-8 certificate programs to plan for and implement literacy instruction across the curriculum.
-Selecting, evaluating and using developmentally and culturally appropriate materials and resources will be a focus as well as using content literacy strategies which support independent reading and writing in the content areas.
+EDRE 4870D - Cross-Curricular (Content Area) Literacy Materials and Resources and resources will be a focus as well as using content literacy strategies which support independent reading and writing in the content areas.
 Prerequisite(s): Admission to the teacher education program and EDRE 4450D (for EC-6) or EDRE 4820D (for 4-8 English Language Arts) or EDSE 4060D (for 4-8 Social Studies, Science, or Mathematics).